-The new Nissan Qashqai will not only be available with a 1.3 DiG-T petrol equipped with mild hybrid technology, but it also represents the European debut of e-POWER, Nissan's innovative and award-winning powertrain that draws technologies from the company's pioneering Nissan LEAF electric vehicle.
+The All-New Nissan QASHQAI will not only be available with a 1.3 DiG-T petrol equipped with mild hybrid technology, but it also represents the European debut of e-POWER, Nissan's innovative and award-winning powertrain that draws technologies from the company's pioneering Nissan LEAF electric vehicle.

-The 12V ALiS mild hybrid system available on new Qashqai is a more affordable hybrid technology that provides torque assist, extended idle stop, quick restart and coasting stop, with improvements to both fuel economy and CO2 output.
+The 12V ALiS mild hybrid system available on All-New QASHQAI is a more affordable hybrid technology that provides torque assist, extended idle stop, quick restart and coasting stop, with improvements to both fuel economy and CO2 output.

 The positive impact of the mild hybrid's energy management on CO2 is competitive and the 1.3-litre engine delivers more power and torque than key competitors, making the petrol engine variant a compelling offer.
 The ALiS mild hybrid system adds just 22kg to the overall vehicle mass.

 When decelerating, energy is recovered through regeneration and stored in the Lithium-ion battery.
 This charged energy is then supplied during Idling Stop, Coasting Stop (CVT versions only) and Torque Assist.

 When coasting to a stop, at speeds of less than 18kph, and 'brake on', the engine will switch off and the stored energy is used to power the vehicle's electrical equipment.
 This allows engine stop to be extended and fuel consumption lowered as a result.